SciencesPoDRIS/long_term_archiving/README.md

 ## Install

-Rename the file conf/conf.default.json into conf/conf.json and edit it to put your own server url
+Rename the file conf/conf.default.json into conf/conf.json and edit it to put your own SRU/SRW server url

+## How to use it ?

+long_term_preservation can be used with any system compatible with python 2.5 by invoking the command

+`python scripts/sip_numpat.py "path/to/folder/to/archive"`

 ## Credits